 - 3 TBS Lemon Juice

-- Optional Garnishes & Serving: Micro Greens, Scallions, Crushed Red Pepper Flakes, Arugula
+- Optional Garnishes: Micro Greens, Scallions, Crushed Red Pepper Flakes, Arugula

 Instructions

 - Preheat oven to 400 degrees.
-Lightly spray a 9x13’’ pan with non-stick cooking spray.
+Lightly spray a 9x13-inch baking dish with non-stick cooking spray.

-- Make the Marinade: In a small bowl, whisk together 1/4 cup of honey, orange juice, lemon juice, chili powder and cumin.
-Reserve 2 tablespoons of the mixture and set aside to use as a sauce.
+- Make the Citrus Marinade: In a small bowl, whisk together 1/4 cup of honey, orange juice, lemon juice, chili powder and cumin.
+Reserve 2 tablespoons of the mixture and set aside to use as a glaze/sauce.
 Add 2 tablespoons of oil to the marinade and whisk together.
-Place the salmon in a large Ziploc bag and pour on the citrus-honey marinade.
-Transfer to the refrigerator and let marinate for 20 minutes.*
+Place the salmon in a large resealable bag and pour in the citrus marinade.
+Transfer the bag of salmon to the refrigerator and let it sit in the citrus for 20 minutes.
+(SEE NOTES)

-- Remove the salmon from the bag and place it, skin side down, on top of the fennel mixture.
-Use a pastry brush to apply the excess honey mixture to the tops of the salmon.
-Season generously with sea salt and pepper.
+- Arrange salmon in pan: Remove the salmon from the bag and place it, skin side down, on top of the fennel mixture.
+Use a pastry brush to apply the excess citrus marinade to the top of the salmon.
+Then, season everything generously with sea salt and pepper.

 Video